 Seven mustachioed baseball players who should be inducted into the Mustache Hall of Fame

 On Tuesday, the International Mustache Hall of Fame will induct its newest members.
-Though the organization has done a pretty good job of recognizing baseball players in the past -- their Hall honors Rollie Fingers, Goose Gossage and Reggie Jackson, with previous Mustached American of the Year awards going to Clay Zavada and John Axford -- there are still plenty of all-time great baseball mustaches that need to be honored.
+Though the organization has done a pretty good job of recognizing baseball players in the past -- their Hall honors Rollie Fingers, Goose Gossage and Reggie Jackson, with previous Mustached American of the Year awards going to Clay Zavada and

 In a sport filled with facial hair, here are seven of the best soup strainers: